AndreiMaikov/OM_shipping--SQL/Readme.md

-# Online Marketplace Schema Project
+# Online Marketplace Shipping Project
 The schema discussed here was created as part of a [major] project aimed at creating some online marketplace (I’ll referring to this particular online marketplace as just **OM**).